-Refresh: Click to refresh the page immediately.
-Auto-refresh
+Refresh : Click to refresh the page immediately.
+Auto-refres sh 🗔 Check this box to refresh the page automatically.
+Automatic refresh occurs every 3 seconds.

-4.3.12.6 Port Statistics
+4.3.13.6 Port Statistics

 This page provides an overview of all LLDP traffic.
 Two types of counters are shown.
 Global counters are counters that refer to the whole switch, while local counters refers to counters for the currently selected switch.
-The LLDP Statistics screen in Figure 4-3-12-5 appears.
+The LLDP Statistics screen in Figure 4-3-13-5 appears.

-Figure 4-3-12-5: LLDP Statistics Page Screenshot
+Figure 4-3-13-5: LLDP Statistics Page Screenshot